Keep up with what's happening at PARCC.

 PARCC is based on the core belief that assessment should work as a tool for enhancing teaching and learning.
 Because the assessments are aligned with the new, more rigorous Common Core State Standards (CCSS), they ensure that every child is on a path to college and career readiness by measuring what students should know at each grade level.
 They will also provide parents and teachers with timely information to identify students who may be falling behind and need extra help.
 Learn more about PARCC in our PARCC FAQs.

-PARCC is made up of: Arizona, Arkansas, Colorado, District of Columbia, Illinois, Indiana, Louisiana, Maryland, Massachusetts, Mississippi, New Jersey, New Mexico, New York, Ohio, Rhode Island, and Tennessee.
-The states in PARCC educate more than 15 million elementary, middle and high school students across the country.
-In addition, Pennsylvania, is a "participating state."
+PARCC is made up of: Arkansas, Colorado, District of Columbia, Illinois, Indiana, Louisiana, Maryland, Massachusetts, Mississippi, New Jersey, New Mexico, New York, Ohio, and Rhode Island.
+The states in PARCC educate millions of elementary, middle and high school students across the country.
+In addition, Pennsylvania is a "participating state."
 Learn more about the PARCC states.

 PARCC has produced a variety of resources for educators, parents, and the public to learn about the assessment system's history and development.